Finish Nailer vs Framing Nailer: Everything You Need to Know

 • Powerful enough to hold together larger lumber pieces

-• Has in 3 nail head varieties
+• In-nail head varieties

 Cons